SUPPLY CHAIN

 Lucas Castilho

-Lucas Castilho is an engagement manager on the Supply Chain team at Integration and has been with the company since January 2023.
+Lucas Castilho is a senior manager on the Supply Chain team at Integration and has been with the company since January 2023.
 His experience includes planning, supply chain, S&OP and WMS implementations.

 Luis C Vidal